-The Sustainable Scotland Network (SSN), co-delivered by ECCI, is Scotland’s largest network of public sector sustainability professionals.
+The Sustainable Scotland Network (SSN), co-delivered by ECCI, is Scotland’s public sector network on sustainability and climate change.

 “Public sector professionals and organisations are ambitious to play their part in transforming Scotland into a low carbon, climate-resilient nation.

-“ECCI and Sniffer will draw on their networks and expertise to accelerate SSN as Scotland’s premier public sector network on sustainable development and climate change, driving forward the change we need.”
+“ECCI will draw on their networks and expertise to accelerate SSN as Scotland’s premier public sector network on sustainable development and climate change, driving forward the change we need.”